 Care should be taken when handling and soldering these devices so static electricity doesn't damage the device.
 If you need this part immediately any N-Channel junction FET should work such as the 2N5457 or equivalent.
 Just verify the pinout, specifically the gate.

 #2 It has come to our attention that since this legacy design in 1996, the FCC regulations have tightened the harmonic limits from 34 db to 44 db.
 The original design and what Midway has in the ME+ kits don't quite meet this new regulation.
 Midway has a fix that will bring the ME+ series into compliance.
 See Compliance Fix.
 Also the carrier envelope is too steep and may cause off channel chirping.
-A 4U7 capacitor across the base of Q3 will bring this into compliance.
+A 4U7 capacitor across the base of Q3 and ground will bring this into compliance.